.

 Conventional or Infrared sauna

-Turmeric/curcumin (natural anti-inflammatory)
+Turmeric/curcumin (a natural anti-inflammatory)

 Vitamin C supplement